 - Sir Bobby Robson, who played in 627 games for Fulham in the 50s and 60s and later managed England to a World Cup semifinal in 1990.

 - Clint Dempsey, who set scoring records, was twice their player of the season, and was a star on the Europa League team.
-He’s from Texas and now plays for Seattle Sounders, I’m sorry to say.
-Check YouTube for his chip vs Juventus.
+He’s from Texas and later played for Tottenham and Seattle Sounders.
+Check YouTube for his chip vs Juventus during the Europa League run.

 - Brian McBride, another Yank who was a star on the “Great Escape” team of 2008 and is a beloved figure.
 McBride was twice a Fulham player of the year, and after he left, the club named a bar at the stadium for him.
 He is now with ESPN.